vicky4sure/Customer-subscription-analysis/README.md

 Data visualization

 ### Project overview
-The aim of this project is to analyze customer .
-Through this analysis, insight will be provided that will support business decisions. data from a subscription service to identify customers segments and emerging trends.
-Through this analysis, actionable insights will be derived to support strategic business decision
+The aim of this project is to analyze customer data from a subscription service to identify customers segments and emerging trends.
+The goal is to understand customer behaviour, track the subscription types and identify the key trends in cancellations and renewal.
+Through this analysis, actionable insights will be derived to support strategic business decisions

 ### Data sources
 The dataset used for this analysis was provided by incubator Hub, an educational technology organization.
-The data includes sales records from a retail store for a learning purpose.
+The data includes customers records from a subscription sevice provider for a learning purpose.
 ---
 ### Tools used
 1. Microsoft Excel [Download Here](https://microsoft.com)
 -  for data cleaning and preparation.
-- utilized excel formulars to calculate keys metrics such as Average (AVG) and total sales, total revenue by region.
+- utilized excel formulars to calculate Average subscription duration and identify the most popular subscription types.
--   Created data visualizations using pivot table and charts to identify trends and insights.
+-   Created data visualizations using pivot table and charts to identify subscription pattern based on their revenue, the trending subscription types, the duration of cancellation renewal duration.

  2. SQL -Structured Query Language of data
    - for quering the dataset to retrieve the total sales for each product category